Papatheodorou-Group/CATD_snakemake/README.md

 # Running the pipeline
 ## Self-reference
 ### Description
 Uses **one** single-cell reference to generate the pseudobulks and references for deconvolution benchmarking.
+Important assumptions:
-One important assumption is that the cell types should be annotated in the .h5ad or seurat object in the metadata **strictly** under the column name **cellType** (written in camelCase).
+1. The cell types should be annotated in the .h5ad or seurat object in the metadata **strictly** under the column name **cellType** (written in camelCase).
+2. In the metadata, there needs to be **cellID** and **sampleID** columns, **strictly** under those names.
+If they don't exist, simply assign rownames to those columns.

 ### Inputs:
 	Input/{sampleName}.h5ad